madelineattableau/TC2019/LODS instructions.md

 import numpy as np
 from scipy import stats

+#create dictionary that you will use to subset the data frame, assigning the correct vectors
 d = {'declared_weight': _arg1, 'won': _arg2}
+#subset the data frame
 df = pd.DataFrame(data=d)
+#subset the data frame to create winners and losers data sets
 winners = df.loc[df['won'] == 1]
 losers = df.loc[df['won'] == 0]

+#run the t test
 t = stats.ttest_ind(winners['declared_weight'], losers['declared_weight'])

+#return the second item from the vector 't'
 return t[1]

 ",

+#use the [Declared Weight] and [Won] attributes to read into the dictionary
 AVG([Declared Weight]), ATTR([Won])

 )